HL7/fhir-ips/input/pagecontent/Design-Conventions.md

   </p>
 </blockquote>

 This specification does not dictate the conditions under which narrative is generated and acknowledges the wide range of implementing workflows and systems, some of which may use human manual intervention or automatic generation using resource content to generate the narrative or other means.
 While no constraints are implemented, early implementers have recommended that IPS documents not duplicate the content contained in `Composition.section.text` (which is required) in the `Composition.text`.
 This may lead to validation issues with duplicate ids and also excess document size.
-This recommendation currently aligns with forthcoming guidance in the "FHIR Clinical Documents" implementation guide.
+In addition, implementers may consider the following principles

+- Consumer friendly terms when available and appropriate
+- Consistent ordering of tables (and explanation of how ordered when appropriate)
+- Incusion of multiple language narrative (with appropriate tags) when available and appropriate
+- Consider information currency in narrative and encourage renderers and viewers to display `meta.lastUpdated` when available and appropriate

+Additional perspective on the alignment of IPS to broader guidance around clinical documents in FHIR are included in the [Alignment to FHIR Clinical Documents](./IG-analysis.html#alignment-to-fhir-clinical-documents) section.

 #### Linking Narrative to Discrete FHIR Resources